 Fighting to stay conscious I focused my gaze on my friend, in the front row, locked eyes with him, thereby finding the strength to ignore the need to throw up.
 The ringing in my ear persisted for an

 extended period of time and I couldn’t help but compare the moment with what is portrayed on television, on a side note, I must say that movies capture the experience of a concussion quite accurately.

-There was a blood moon that night, but I didn’t realize until I looked up at the sky when we stopped at a pharmacy to get the drugs I needed.
+There was a blood moon that night but I didn’t realize this until I looked up at the sky when we stopped at a pharmacy (to get the drugs I needed).
 Despite prophecies that claim the blood moon to be a sign of the end, this moment was the true beginning of my journey into the martial tradition known as ‘stickfighting‘.
 This is where I decided to ‘pick up the slack’ left by my father’s generation and his father’s generation.
 I am retracing my roots to that of my great-grandfather James Moodoo, a stickfighter from Moruga.

 Moments before my busshead I forgot one of the most important principles of the gayelle, ‘Any Boisman Could Cut Any Boisman’, and got ‘caught up’ in the ‘lavway’ (call and response song), drumming and ‘karray’ (stickfighting dance).
 So much so that I got lost in my perceived superiority over my opponent that, instead of conscientiously ‘braixing’ each blow while keeping my head safely away from the path of my opponent’s attacks; I parried his blows in a manner akin to showboating.
 The irony of the situation is that it was an imagined gayelle, my concussion occurred during a play.